bhall2001/revigniter-restserver/README.md

 A RESTful Server for revIgniter.

 ## DOES NOT WORK AS OF 2016-OCT-26
 This is a very early development state at the moment.
 Github is being used to store the project in the hopes of someone wanting to jump onboard to help with development.

 ## Requirements
-Livecode Server 8.0.2 or above revIgniter 1.9.3
+  * Livecode Server 8.0.2 or above
+  * revIgniter 1.9.3

 ## Installation

-Drag and drop the application/libraries/Format.php and application/libraries/REST_Controller.php files into your application's directories.
-To use require_once it at the top of your controllers to load it into the scope.
-Additionally, copy the rest.php file from application/config in your application's configuration directory.
+Copy the application/libraries/Format.lc and application/libraries/REST_Controller.lc files into your revIgniter application's directory.
+Additionally, copy the application/config/rest.lc file to your application's configuration directory.

+## Dependencies

+The Rest_Controller library requires the Livecode 8 JSON Livecode Builder Library to be in stalled.

 ## Handling Requests